-They are primarily active at night, and are both a terrestrial burrowers and extremely good climbers.
+They are primarily active at night and are both terrestrial burrowers and extremely good climbers.
 In colder regions of their range, they hibernate during winter.
-But in the temperate climate along the coast they take shelter in logs and rock crevices during colder weather, and come out on warmer days to bask.
+But in the temperate climate along the coast, they take shelter in logs and rock crevices during colder weather and come out on warmer days to bask.

 There are 2 theories to explain the species common name, corn snake.
-In one is stated that the name derives form the similarity of their belly markings to the checkered pattern of kernels of corn.
-The other relies on the snake's regular presence near grain stores, hunting mice and rats that ate the harvested corn.
+In one is stated that the name derives from the similarity of their belly markings to the checkered pattern of kernels of corn.
+The other relies on the snake's regular presence near grain stores, hunting mice, and rats that ate the harvested corn.

 In captivity, breeders have been creating a wide variety of color patterns, called morphs, ranging in color from white to black, and patterns that include spots, stripes or solid coloring.

 They have even been bred in captivity with other snake species like the California kingsnake to produce hybrids known in the pet industry as "Jungle corn snakes".
 In an unusual fashion, these hybrids are fertile.

 They have very few natural predators that consist mostly of larger snakes, birds of prey and sometimes carnivorous mammals.
 The larger snake species, like the eastern kingsnake and black racers, will eat corn snakes.
 Their lifespan is up to 23 years in captivity but is considerably less in the wild.

 Adult corn snakes feed on larger prey items like mice, rats, birds, bats and bird's eggs while the young hatchlings feed mainly on lizards and frogs.